acebot712/the-nothing-app/README.md

    ```
    - Create a `.env` file in the `server/` directory with the appropriate configuration

-4. Set up the database:
+5. Set up the database:
+   - Follow the instructions in [Supabase Setup Guide](./docs/infra/SUPABASE_SETUP.md)
-   - Either execute the SQL in `supabase-setup.sql` directly in the Supabase SQL Editor
+   - You can either execute the SQL in `supabase-schema.sql` directly in the Supabase SQL Editor
    - Or use the initialization script to create tables and sample data:

 ```bash